Home Page

 We also feed a high quality adult dog food between litters and exercise our dogs as much as possible and purposely hunt them when we can or at least exercise them vigorously up to two weeks before their whelping date.

 This has always been our practice, but now has been scientifically proven that puppy's out of females that are vigorously hunted/exercised up till their last two weeks of pregnancy, are able to handle adrenaline and other stress related chemicals in their bloodstream and their pups are able to produce more of these chemicals in their bloodstream making them able to learn quicker, handled stress better, and became better more natural hunting dogs with less training.
 This was scientifically proven using the same parents in both studies, one being hunted/exercised up till 2 weeks before birth and another without any hunting or exercise.
 The differences were amazing in the pups from the same parents and clearly made those hunted and/or exercised much easier to train.
 Not to mention the muscle tone of the females making their birthing experience less problematic.
-Might be why in 40+ years of breeding dogs we have NEVER required one C-section or a loss of a mother or litter while having pups.
+Might be why in 52+ years of breeding dogs we have NEVER required one C-section or a loss of a mother or whole litter while having pups.

 As you can see we have put a lot of thought and years of personal research, wisdom and tons of hard work into raising each and every pup.
 We have also put even more emphasis on our selective breeding part of our program and is why we can offer a 100% Life-Time Satisfaction Replacement Guarantee on every pup we place, but we will leave it to our customers and to our Lord to decide how we are doing.